-In OSMOSE, a storage operator plans to install batteries in order to provide balancing services.
-By locating his solution in a network-constrained area, he could contribute at the same time to the management of congestion and by this reduce the costs for the society.
+In OSMOSE, a storage operator plans to install batteries to provide balancing services.
+By locating their solution in a network-constrained area, they could simultaneously contribute to the management of congestion and thereby reduce the cost to society.

 Technology Readiness Level

 TILOS has tested a stand-alone operation, but results from this demo were not found.
-EMPOWER applied batteries in their microgrid, but did not research battery technology specifically.
+EMPOWER applied batteries in their microgrid but did not specifically research battery technology.